jewelry

 Renior - 1946 - 1964

-This beautiful copper based jewelry is usually modern in design reflecting mid 20th century design esthetics.
+This beautiful copper based jewelry is usually modernist in design reflecting mid 20th century design esthetics.
 My favorites of these are the multicolored enameled pieces made by Renoir’s sister company Matisse which opened in 1952.
 This jewelry has lots of fans and is much harder to find than it used to be.
 Snap it up next time you see a piece you like.

-Roth-Feder - Late 19th century - 1930's - Signed either Roth-Feder or Roth & Feder there is not a wealth of knowledge about this company but they manufactured rhinestone belt buckles as well as brooches and clips much of it in art deco styles.
+Signed either Roth-Feder or Roth & Feder there is not a wealth of knowledge about this company but they manufactured rhinestone belt buckles as well as brooches and clips much of it in art deco styles.

-Rosenstein, Nettie - 1935 - 1960's
+Rosenstein, Nettie - 1935 - 1975

-Sarah Coventry - 1949 - 1984
+Sarah Coventry - 1949 - 1983

-Schiaparelli, Elsa - 1930’s - 1960’s
+Schiaparelli, Elsa - 1930s - 1960s

 From surrealism in fashion design to shocking pink, Schiaparelli’s designs and reputation speak for themselves.
 The legendary fashion designer created jewelry designs as well.
 Very colorful, high quality bold designs are her signature look.
 Very collectible, very expensive, jewelry with her signature will hold it’s value for years to come.
 Beware of fake Schiaparelli jewelry in which the name is misspelled.

-Schreiner - 1951 - 1970’s
+Schreiner - 1939 - 1977

-Simpson, Adele - 1940’s - 1970’s
+Simpson, Adele - 1940s - 1970s

 Jewelry by American Designer Adele Simpson was produced in limited quantities and is quite rare and collectible today.
 Worn by every First Lady from Mamie Eisenhower to Roselin Carter her conservative clothing designs had appeal to professional women everywhere.

-Spiffardi - 1950's - Another of the countless companies lost to history as their jewelry was unsigned.
+Another of the countless companies lost to history as their jewelry was unsigned.
 This company marketed their work in velvet gift boxes with a paper info sheet trumpeting the quality of their work.
 They called their stones Dia-mo-crys or "artificial diamonds" which were open backed crystals set by hand.
 As all things imported were the rage in those days they also went by the name Spiffardi of Florence Italy though the jewelry was made in the U.S.A.

-Star - 1940’s -1960’s
+Star - 1940s -1960s

 Another of the many New York based costume jewelry makers of the mid-century styled in the classic design sensibility of the time.

-Stein, Lea - 1969 - 1981 and 1988 - Present
+Stein, Lea- 1969 - 1981 and 1988 - Present

 Swank - 1936 - present

-Although the history of this company can be traced back to the 1890's the Swank name was not used until the mid 1930's.
+Although the history of this company can be traced back to the 1890s the Swank name was not used until the mid 1930s.
 The company was then and continues to be a quality manufacturer of men's jewelry including cuff links, tie clips and even necklaces.
 Today in addition to manufacturing their own signature line they also make jewelry for Pierre Cardin, Alexander Julian and Anne Klein among others.

 Taxco - Many Mexican silver designers have a huge following today.
-Especially designers that were working in the 1940's.
+Especially designers that were working in the 1940s.
 During World War II shortages and rationing of brass, copper and other hard metals made silver the metal of choice for much of the jewelry of that period.
 Much of this work came out of a small town in Mexico called Taxco.
 Some pieces will be signed and some will not.
 Names to look for are William Spratling, Margot de Taxco, Hector Aguilar, Los Ballesteros, and Los Castillo.
 There are many many other silver marks and designers.
 Collectors of these pieces often settle into collecting the work of one or two designers.
 Beware of items bearing the mark "Alpaca" as they are not silver.

 Trifari - 1918 - Present